top of page

 Every Master Started With Kids Art

 Your child is in the middle of their own first chapter right now.
-The drawings on your refrigerator, the paintings drying on the counter, the sketchbook stuffed under the bed — this is what the beginning looks like.
+The drawings on your refrigerator, the paintings drying on the counter, the sketchbook tucked under the bed.
+This is what the beginning looks like.

-Let Artkive preserve the works of your Master Artist!
+Let Artkive Help You Preserve the Works of Your Master Artist!

 bottom of page